ypaulsussman/yblog/content/posts_to_write.md

 - Implicit procedural knowledge: practice
 - As concurrent proof-of-concept: use it to Ankify grad school notes
 - For coding projects: add a git commit-hook to send [the diff, and-or the commit message?] to a text-dump that the user will later be notified to reference for content to be mined/added to the SRS.

-## Project: mEATless

-- Track [for "get to 0" / for saving up, via $ or C02 offset, to splurge on a _noice_ meaty meal e.g. -/wk]
-- Track [for low-carb / for low-cost / for low-C02s]

 ## Project: B2WE